 So off we drove, making it home in record time

 Being able to spend over a month in France allowed us to do many more things than usual.
 For example, we took a few days to visit Médoc (you know, where the wine comes from).
 The Atlantic coast here is much the same as it is at Oléron (further north) or Arcachon (further south).
 Carcans-Plage and Lacanau are less busy than either.
-Surfing hereabouts is a big deal, with a lot of young people in evidence – social distancing, mon pied.
+Surfing hereabouts is big business, with a lot of young people in evidence – social distancing, mon pied.
 If you can avoid being mown down by a surfer, the water is very pleasant and surprisingly warm.

 A few miles inland is Lac d’Hourtin-Carcans, the largest lake in France (who knew?)
 It’s surrounded by forests of pine and evergreen oak, with campsites and sailing schools.
 We stayed near the holiday village of Maubuisson on a campsite that was practically empty, apart from a few German and Dutch families – the French having departed before the end of August.
 In contrast to the ocean, the lake is, of course, (normally) completely calm.
 Ideal for young children, if a bit like taking a bath.
 The site also had a swimming pool, but there didn’t seem much point in using it when the lake lay less than 200 metres away.